01101010110/Pumpkin-Pete-Quests/Quests.md

 🎁 Choose the wooden box.
 <br><br>
 **Outcomes**:<br>
-Inside you find 3 Kale Seeds 🥬✨. (📦 Select the glowing package.)
+Inside you find 3 Kale Seeds 🥬✨. (📦 Select the glowing package.)<br>
+You discover 100 Coins 🪙 and some supplies(2 wood)! 🎁 Choose the wooden box.
 <br><br>
 **Screenshots**:<br>
 <img